Diana Tello

 diana’s leadership style:

-As a leader, what is diana more likely to?
+As a leader, what is diana more likely to do on the board?

 "Student Leadership SHOULD feel more passionate and less programmed.” - Diana